takemaru/graphillion/README.md

 ### Graph list

-This is the most straight-forward way to create a GraphSet object.
+This is the most straightforward way to create a GraphSet object.
 Specify a list of graphs and get an object with the graphs.

 In the following example, two graphs, one has a single edge and the